Services & Support

 That’s why we offer a range of therapy services, including both one-to-one and small-group sessions, for members affected by cavernoma.

-Our therapy services are run by fully qualified therapists, Robyn Hughes and Fiona Holiday, who are experienced in working with cavernoma patients, as well as parents, siblings and carers.
+Our therapy service is run by fully qualified therapist, Robyn Hughes, who is experienced in working with cavernoma patients, as well as parents, siblings and carers.

 Here at CAUK we know how important the whole family are when it comes to caring for someone with Cavernoma.
 We understand that having a sibling, parent or family member with Cavernoma can be challenging and stressful and can lead to feeling isolated and alone.
 But you are not alone.